ollejj/loghog/README.md

 const app = express();

 app.use(loghog({
-    path: './events.txt'
+    path: './log.txt'
 }));

-/*
-You can also use:
+//You can also use:
-*/
 app.use(loghog());
-/*
-to output directly to Console
+//to output directly to the console.
-*/
 ```

 ## Author